 The above-mentioned grounds are legal positions provided for seeking a divorce.
 Apart from this, where one party files a petition against the other, Muslim law provides for divorce by mutual consent as well.

 - A Muslim man can remarry if his wife dies or he has divorced her as per the law and the second marriage will be considered valid.

-- A muslim can also remarry his wife after divorcing her if the wife follows and observes the iddat period that is prescribed
+- A Muslim can also remarry his wife after divorcing her if the wife follows and observes the prescribed iddat period.

-- According to the sharia law, a man can perform second marriage under Muslim direction without divorcing the first wife but must get consent from the first wife.
+- According to the Sharia law, a man can perform a second marriage under Muslim direction without divorcing the first wife but must get consent from the first wife.